hpc-uk/build-instructions/apps/GPAW/ARCHER2_gpaw22.1.0/README.md

 ```
 kevin@ln01:> bash ./build_libxc.sh
 ```
-which will use the current directory as the intall location.
+which will use the current directory as the install location.

 Run the script to build `GPAW`:
 ```